mozilla/node-firefox/README.md

 ### Installing a packaged app

-<a href="https://github.com/mozilla/node-firefox-examples-install-packaged"><tt>node-firefox-examples-install-packaged-app</tt></a> is a full project that shows how to install a packaged app using `node-firefox`.
+<a href="https://github.com/mozilla/node-firefox-examples-install-packaged"><tt>node-firefox-examples-install-packaged</tt></a> is a full project that shows how to install a packaged app using `node-firefox`.

+### Building with gulp + browserify

+<a href="https://github.com/mozilla/node-firefox-examples-gulp"><tt>node-firefox-examples-gulp</tt></a> shows how to build, push and watch a packaged app using `node-firefox` with gulp and browserify.

 ## Contributing